hg13bs/hg13bs/README.md

 ### Hi there!

-I'm a person who does things and develop simple apps, I also translate stuff to Arabic
+I'm a funny guy who does things and develop simple apps (basic ones, not that kind of extreme level), I also translate stuff to Arabic.

 ### Contact